 Here at IGW, we specialize in helping brands increase their online visibility.
 We know a thing or two about SEO and the complexities behind using it to get your content in front of the right audience at the right time.
 To simplify understanding backlinks, we’ve put together a helpful Beginner’s Guide to Link Building.
 Let’s get started!

 The quality and quantity of backlinks are both important.
-Used to, the more backlinks, the better.
-Nowadays, though, the quality of those backlinks plays a significant factor in just how valuable and relevant they truly are for people; this is all thanks to Google’s Penguin update.*
+The quality of those backlinks plays a significant factor in just how valuable and relevant they truly are for people; this is all thanks to Google’s Penguin update.*

 Not only is securing backlinks important but using them is pertinent, as well.
 Using backlinks is important for SEO because they display to search engines that you care about providing the end user with easy-to-click hyperlinks that direct them to more relevant information on the topic they are reading about.